Neurotoxicology

 Dr. R. Westerink (Utrecht University, Utrecht, The Netherlands; coordinator)

-Dr. A. Campbell(Western University of Health Sciences, Pomona, USA)
+Dr. A. Tukker1 (School of Health Sciences, Purdue University, Lafayette, IN, USA)

 Dr. A. Bal-Price(European Commission Joint Research Centre, Ispra, Italy)